rbenamotz/LEMPA/README.md

 # LEMPA
 ### LEan Mean Programming mAchine
-LEMPA is a combination of software and hardware to allow easy..ish programming of micro controllers such as Arduino (ATMega), ESP, and others directly fro the PI with as little wire mess as possible.
+LEMPA is a combination of software and hardware to allow easy..ish programming of micro controllers such as Arduino (ATMega), ESP, and others directly from the PI with as little wire mess as possible.

 ![Image](https://i.giphy.com/media/S64nu0NFtD7TRhJ7rL/giphy.webp)